Anthony4044/MakeSoft-SOEN341_Project_F24/docs/activity_logs/sprint1_log.md

 - Design of student page

 **Comments/Notes:**
-- Styled the page similarly to the instructor page, added some featu
+- Styled the page similarly to the instructor page, added some features like text-shadows.
+Fixed a bug where an error message appears at the bottom of the sign in page.